grisha/grisha.github.com/source/_posts/2013-11-07-mod-python-performance-revisited.markdown

 ```

 MinSpareThreads ensures that Apache starts all possible processes and
-threads on startup (25 * 16 = 400) and therefore there is no "warm
+threads on startup (25 * 16 = 400) so that there is no ramp up
-up".
+period and it's tsunami-ready right away.

 ### uWSGI

 The comparison with uWSGI isn't entriely appropriate because it was
-running listening on a unix domain socket behind Ngnix.
+running listening on a unix domain socket behind Nginx.
 The -p 16
 --threads 1 (16 worker processes with a single thread each) was chosen
 as the best performing option after some experimentation.
 Upping -p to
 32 reduced r/s to 86233, 64 to 47296.
 Upping --threads to 2 (with 16
+workers) reduced r/s to 55925 (by half, which is weird - mod_python has no
-workers) reduced r/s to 55925. --single-interpreter didn't seem to
+problems with 25 threads). --single-interpreter didn't seem to have
-have any significant impact.
+any significant impact.

 The actual uWSGI command was:
 ```